kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/pipeline-investigations/performance-test-single-pipeline.md

 | `processor.memory_limiter.limit_percentage`       | 75    |
 | `processor.memory_limiter.spike_limit_percentage` | 10    |

 The following table shows the test results with the remaining configurations.
-The *Batch Size* corresponds to the `processor.batch.send_batch_size` and `processor.batch.send_batch_max_size`, the exporter queue size is the current size of the queue and the capacity is the configured `exporters.otlp.sending_queue.queue_size`
+The batch size corresponds to the `processor.batch.send_batch_size` and `processor.batch.send_batch_max_size`.
+The exporter queue size is the current size of the queue and the capacity is the configured `exporters.otlp.sending_queue.queue_size`.

 | Test # | Replicas | Request/s | Memory Max/Limit | CPU Max/Limit | Receiver Accepted/Refused | Processor Batch Size | Exporter Queue Size/Capacity |
 | ------ | -------- | --------- | ---------------- | ------------- | ------------------------- | -------------------- | ---------------------------- |